Glossary and Definitions ...

 A demonym for Beaumont is Beaumonter.

-For example: My friend moved when young, yet he still thinks of himself as a Beaumonter.
+For example: My brother has moved to the other side of the state, yet he still thinks of himself as a Beaumonter.

 - Quinquennial Census